wowdev/noggit3/README.md

 This software is open source software licensed under GPL3, as found in the COPYING file.

+# DISCORD #
+You can follow noggit's development and get the latest build here: https://discord.gg/UbdFHyM

 # CONTRIBUTORS #
 A  list  of  known  contributors  can be  found  in  the  CONTRIBUTORS file.
 New maintainers  should  list  themselves there  as  it is  not